yogeshmpandey/yogeshmpandey.github.io/_posts/2017-03-31-Goaaaaaaaa.md

 <img src="http://i.imgur.com/J55h0tS.jpg" alt="">
 > An Amazing experiance

 The last day we decided to visit Colva Beach.
-Clova beach is the longest beach in Goa.
+Colva beach is the longest beach in Goa.
 We walked from Colva to Beanulim beach.
-The beach was no less crowded than Baga but defiantly cleaner and calmer.
+The beach was no less crowded than Baga but definatly cleaner and calmer.
 The sunset from the beach was absolutly mesmerisings.

 <img src="http://i.imgur.com/yu3fgVl.jpg" alt="">
 >Sunset at Baga Beach